 - Consideration of the body-mind-heart framework.

-- Read interview with Phillip Shepherd, “Out of our Heads,”Sun Magazine, April, 2013.
+- Read interview with Philip Shepherd, “Out of our Heads,”Sun Magazine, April, 2013.
+Here’s a 3-minute video intro of the main theme of the article by Philip.

 - Mark Williams 15-minutes body scan meditation.